 Energy Efficient New Construction

 The County seeks construction firms with expertise in green building design when building new County facilities.
 This allows the County to achieve LEED Certification on all new buildings and major renovations.
-Through energy efficient design, state-of-the-art building automation, and employee training, the County has improved its energy usage to 20 percent better than the California Energy Commission’s 2016 Title 24 Building Standard.
+Through energy efficient design, state-of-the-art building automation, and employee training, the County continues to reduce its energy consumption.

-Learn more about our LEED Certified Buildings and Design Standards!
+Learn more about our LEED Certified and ZNE Buildings and